joshuaalpuerto/one-piece-skills/README.md

 1. Clone repo - `https://github.com/joshuaalpuerto/one-piece-skills.git`
 2. Create `.env` using `.env-sample` as template.
+3. Configure `.env` credentials/informations ask **ADMIN** where to find.
-3. Run `npm install` to install dependencies and clean the git repo.
+4. Run `npm install` to install dependencies and clean the git repo.
-4. Run `npm start` to see the app at `http://localhost:3000`.
+5. Run `npm start` to see the app at `http://localhost:3000`.
-5. Run `npm run api` to see the api at `http://localhost:4000/skills`.
+6. Run `npm run api` to see the api at `http://localhost:4000/skills`.

 To build and test production build: